Before you go

 It is a nightmare to buy a new one and bring everything up again from scratch.
 I suggest talking to your local phone company at home about getting a spare SIM card for such occasions.
 If your smartphone is lost, you call your phone company at home and say “I’ve lost my phone, bought a new one (or brought along a spare from home), and have a replacement SIM card with this number: ABC123… Please make the switch on your side”.
 If they don’t like it for security reasons (someone might hack your account using the same method) then ask them in advance what procedure they suggest instead.
 In Sweden you can get a special security code from your phone company for exactly these circumstances.
 Of course, that spare SIM-card should be stored separately from other important cards, money and documents, in case you end up being robbed.
 Also, get security backup codes of your main Google or iPhone account.
 Give them to a close friend or relative you can call in case you need these codes.
 This whole issue is a major pain, I have been through this twice, and don’t want to do it ever again.

-Packing a bike for transport
+Bags for packing a bike for flying

 My bike wrapped up in a dozen or so small cardboard boxes and miles of gaffa tape.